CitrineInformatics/crystal-refinement/README.md

 --input_prefix input --output_prefix output

 For example, I might run:
-python example.py --path-to-xl ./xl --path-to-xs ./xs --path-to-ins ../data/ --input-prefix input --output-prefix output
+python example.py --path-to-xl ./xl --path-to-xs ./xs --path-to-ins ../data/ --input-prefix input
+--output-prefix output

 This will generate an output file output.res containing the finalized crystal structure.

+*Please note:*

+--path-to-xl and --path-to-xs should include the name of the executable itself (e.g. xl.exe).
+Depending on the source of your SHELX executables, these might be called shelxl and shelxs, xl.exe and xs.exe, or xl and xs.
+These should all be equivalent.

+--path-to-ins should not include the file name of the ins file.
+It should just include the path to the directory.